mvertescher/workshop-rs/src/ownership/interactions/title.md

-# Ways Variable and Interact
+# Ways Variables and Data Interact

+There are two primary ways variables and data interact: `move` and `copy`.